-1. Students wishing to enroll for the Master's Degree Program in Area and Global Studies for International Cooperation must have a Bachelor's Degree or a three-year university degree or another qualification obtained abroad, recognized as appropriate according to current legislation.
-Students must also fulfill the curricular requirements and the adequate personal preparation as per the following paragraphs 2 and 3, since enrolment is not foreseen with training shortages.

-2. An adequate ability to use the main IT tools (word processing, use of spreadsheets, design and management of databases, use of presentation tools) is taken for granted.

-3. The Master's Degree in Area and Global Studies for International Cooperation is not limited by number but access is determined by the Course.
-Enrolment can only take place after passing a written text and an interview aimed at verifying the adequacy of the personal preparation of the candidates.

-4. To register for the Master's Program in Area and Global Studies for International Cooperation, candidates must have:

-- adequate knowledge of English (CEFR B2 level or higher; during the COVID-19 situation, students are allowed to use IELTS Indicatoropen_in_new for application purposes); - basic knowledge (CEFR B1 level or higher) of one of the other languages taught in the Master's degree (French, Portuguese, Spanish, Swahili, Arabic, Hindi, Chinese, Russian);
+- 1. Students wishing to enroll for the Master's Degree Program in Area and Global Studies for International Cooperation must have a Bachelor's Degree or a three-year university degree or another qualification obtained abroad, recognized as appropriate according to current legislation.
+Students must also fulfill the curricular requirements and the adequate personal preparation as per the following paragraphs 2 and 3, since enrolment is not foreseen with training shortages. - 2.
+An adequate ability to use the main IT tools (word processing, use of spreadsheets, design and management of databases, use of presentation tools) is taken for granted. - 3.
+The Master's Degree in Area and Global Studies for International Cooperation is not limited by number but access is determined by the Course.
+Enrolment can only take place after passing a written text and an interview aimed at verifying the adequacy of the personal preparation of the candidates. - 4.
+To register for the Master's Program in Area and Global Studies for International Cooperation, candidates must have: - adequate knowledge of English (CEFR B2 level or higher); - basic knowledge (CEFR B1 level or higher) of one of the other languages taught in the Master's degree (French, Portuguese, Spanish, Swahili, Arabic, Hindi, Chinese, Russian); - foreign students are required to have a sufficient knowledge of the Italian language.
+Those who don't have this knowledge of the Italian language will have to take a course of Italian for international students (or other courses outside the University of Turin).

-1 http://professioni.istat.it/sistemainformativoprofessioni/cp2011/ one of the following curricular requirements:
+&lt;sup>1 http://professioni.istat.it/sistemainformativoprofessioni/cp2011/ one of the following curricular requirements: